Mistawes/ps4-api-server/README.md

 This project allows you to control PS4 game memory for reading/writing calls. with this project you can make RTE/RTM tools

+# No 'exploit host' required (still a great tool!).
+This fork has been modified to work with just a regular webhost and Netcat to send payload.

 ## Installation